How to budget KES10000 using the 50/30/20 budgeting method

 In this article, we are going to budget kes10,000.
 But before we get started, we need to come up with a subject.
 That is someone to budget for.

 You might be wondering why we are giving these details about our subject.
-The reason is because personal finance is personal, that means what may work for you may not work for another person.
+The reason is that personal finance is personal, which means what may work for you may not work for another person.
 Hence, I have a few assumptions about our subject, Lucy.

 Assumptions about our subject

-3. Her place of work serves lunch during work days.
-That means Lucy doesn’t have lunch expense during work days.
+- Her place of work serves lunch during work days.
+That means Lucy doesn’t have lunch expenses during work days.

 Budgeting KES 10,000 using the 50/30/20 budgeting method.

-The 50/30/20 budgeting method states that, 50% of your income should go to your needs.
-Needs include housing(paying rent/mortgage), utility bills like water and electricity, food, shopping and so on.
+The 50/30/20 budgeting method states that 50% of your income should go to your needs.
+Needs include housing(paying rent/mortgage), utility bills like water and electricity, food, shopping, etc.

 30% of your income should go to wants.
 Things like luxuries.
 20% of your income should go to your savings and investments.